luc-silva/Inputify/README.md

 # Inputify

-Custom html inputs library.
+Custom HTML inputs library.

+## Warning

-This project isnt something serious, made this to use in my own projects, so I sugest to not really use it.
+- This project isnt something serious, made this to reuse them in my own projects, so I sugest to not really use it.

+- There isnt any type of security aplied in the inputs.